smaartscz/smaart-soundboard/README.md

-# ⚠ This is prototype!
+# ⚠ This is very early prototype!
 # Soundboard based on JavaScript and Electron

 ![Image1](img/img1.png)
 ## Quick intro
-Everyone wants to play sound on voice chat, but every soundboard didn't met my expectations so I decided to make my own(sort of).
+Everyone wants to play funny sound effects in voice chat, but every soundboard I found didn't met my expectations so I decided to make my own(sort of).
 Currently it's very early build but maybe if I gave it more time and some polishing this can meet my expectations for ideal soundboard.

 GUI is based on my [Wemos voicemeeter soundboard](https://github.com/smaartscz/Wemos-Voicemeeter/) but it's made to work independently.